Setting the Standard: Recommended Practices for Data Preprocessing in Data-Driven Climate Prediction: Recommendations for Preprocessing Different Types of Input Features

 A special case exists when using hindcast simulations (i.e., forecasts made with a model for past events).
 Relatively short hindcast databases (e.g., 10-20 years long) restrict choices for climatologies, potentially leading to averages that use ``future” periods and artificially inflating prediction skill \citep{risbey2021}.
 Furthermore, hindcast climatologies are special because they are a function of the initialization date and lead time, so as to avoid model drift and bias.
 Therefore, when working with hindcast simulations, we suggest computing separate lead time-based climatologies and applying smoothing windows to multiyear averages to address gaps in initialization dates \citep[e.g.,][]{pegion2019}.
 For ensemble-based hindcasts, the above-suggested recommendations for anomaly and trend calculations work well for single-model analyses.
 When considering multi-model means, anomalies should be computed for each model separately.

 Finally, feature scaling, either normalization (e.g., min-max scaling) or standardization (i.e., $z$-scoring), of data inputs for AI/ML applications must be carefully done.
-Single fields with large magnitudes and/or multiple fields with varying magnitudes can cause instability and prevent convergence, requiring feature scaline.
+Single fields with large magnitudes and/or multiple fields with varying magnitudes can cause instability and prevent convergence, requiring feature scaling.
 We recommend that users consistently scale all features while also considering model design when making such a choice.
 Feature scaling is unnecessary when using tree-based models (e.g., random forests) since they use feature thresholds in their structure but is especially important when using algorithms sensitive to variance, data containing outliers, and when using distance-based models (e.g., $k$-means clustering).
-Since outliers can disproportionately affect feature scaline, unless one is interested in predicting outlier events, we suggest either removing the outliers or winsorizing the distribution -- i.e., outlier values are reassigned to a specified percentile of the data.
+Since outliers can disproportionately affect feature scaling, unless one is interested in predicting outlier events, we suggest either removing the outliers or winsorizing the distribution -- i.e., outlier values are reassigned to a specified percentile of the data.

 When dealing with variables that have non-Gaussian distributions, other preprocessing transformations can help align input features and should be performed before feature scaling.
-Figure \ref{fig:detrend}b provides examples of different transformations done on the distribution of monthly-mean total precipitation maxima in the Indian Monsoon region, depending on user needs: (a) the log transformation (Fig.\ \ref{fig:detrend}b, red line), (b) the Box-Cox \citep[Fig.\ \ref{fig:detrend}b, solid blue line;][]{box1964} or Yeo-Johnson \citep[Fig.\ \ref{fig:detrend}b, dashed red line;][]{yeo2000} transformations, and (c) quantile transformations (Fig.\ \ref{fig:detrend}b, light blue and solid red lines).
+Fig.\ \ref{fig:detrend}c provides examples of different transformations done on the distribution of monthly-mean total precipitation maxima in the Indian Monsoon region, depending on user needs: (a) the log transformation (Fig.\ \ref{fig:detrend}c, red line), (b) the Box-Cox \citep[Fig.\ \ref{fig:detrend}c, solid blue line;][]{box1964} or Yeo-Johnson \citep[Fig.\ \ref{fig:detrend}c, dashed red line;][]{yeo2000} transformations, and (c) quantile transformations (Fig.\ \ref{fig:detrend}c, light blue and solid red lines).
 Feature scaling should then be applied after these transformations.